nickgamb/mindgardenai-site/src/pages/about/index.md

 ### Data Management and Security

-MindGarden AI provides enterprise-grade data solutions with a focus on security.
+MindGarden provides enterprise-grade data solutions with a focus on security.
 Our platform is built on Zero Trust principles, ensuring Least Privilege access with RBAC and complying with leading standards like OAuth and OIDC.
 Researchers can quickly set up secure data flows and visually map them using our Study Designer.

 ### Community and Collaboration